REAL LIFE Community Center at 406 E Main Street, Richmond

 Expectant Mother and Motherhood Program:

-The REAL Life Community Center’s Expectant Mother Program’s purpose is to not only provide traditional case management, but also provide educational, emotional and everyday support for pregnant women or new mothers.
 Often this population of vulnerable women do not have a positive support system, they are unable to discontinue their drug use alone, and do not seek appropriate medical prenatal care, thus contributing to a high mortality rate and other health related issues, not to mention the inability to properly care for the baby upon birth.
 Richmond currently does not have these specific services geared to expectant women, thus leaving this population with slim (or no) resources for assistance.
 Sadly, this often leads to these women committing petty crimes to become incarcerated so they can get clean from drugs/alcohol, receive prenatal care, and have medical coverage through the jail (which drains tax payer dollars).